13

 Another sigh escaped me, the kind that felt like it came from my soul.
 With reluctant fingers, I shut the back door with a soft thud.

-He didn’t gloat.
-Didn’t smirk.
-Just opened the front door wider, a silent invitation.
+He opened the front door wider, a silent invitation.
+I slid into the passenger seat, resisting the urge to roll my eyes.

-I slid into the passenger seat, resisting the urge to roll my eyes on impact.
 The leather was cool against my skin, and the silence between us louder than ever.

-He placed the shopping bags in the backseat with the kind of quiet precision that made me wonder if he always moved like that— measured, focused, like the weight of things didn’t touch him unless he let it.
+He placed the shopping bags in the backseat with the kind of quiet precision that made me wonder if he always moved like that, measured, focused, like the weight of things didn't touch him unless he let it.

 Then he rounded the car, his footsteps steady, and slid behind the wheel.

-The car moved, slow and smooth through the thinning evening traffic.
-The silence between us wasn’t heavy— it was oddly light, peaceful.
-Like both of us had agreed, silently, not to disturb it.
+The silence between us was oddly light and peaceful, like both of us had agreed, silently, not to disturb it.

 At a red light, the car slowed to a stop.
 I leaned slightly toward the window, my eyes wandering out without purpose.
-And then I saw them.

-A child— no older than five— curled up on a worn patch of footpath, fast asleep.
+A child, no older than five, curled up on a worn patch of footpath, fast asleep.

-Next to him, two puppies lay cuddled against his side like they belonged to him.
-Or maybe he belonged to them.
+Next to him, two puppies lay cuddled against his side like they belonged to him, or maybe he belonged to them.

 Click.